-Following the decision of John Scott to retire at the forthcoming AGM to be held in March 2022, and the retirement of Mark Smith at the Company's 2021 AGM, (and in accordance with the succession plan), the Board began a recruitment process and engaged the services of recruitment specialists, Cornforth Consulting.
-Cornforth are independent of both the Company and individual directors.
+Following the decision of John Scott to retire at the March 2022 AGM, and in accordance with the succession plan, the Board began a recruitment process and engaged the services of recruitment specialists, Cornforth Consulting.
+Cornforth Consulting is independent of both the Company and individual directors.
 Following an extensive search and thorough interview and selection process, the Nomination Committee recommended June Aitken and Craig Cleland to the Board.
 The Board subsequently appointed June Aitken and Craig Cleland with effect from 1 February 2022.